ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

   - The firing interval is an even 240deg.
 The first cylinder fires, then the third, then the second.
-    - Note: power delivery is not perfectly even, because there are moments when there are no power strokes occuring (180deg to 240deg, 330deg to 360deg).
+    - Note: power delivery is not perfectly even, because there are moments when there are no power strokes occurring (180deg to 240deg, 330deg to 360deg).
   - Perfect primary reciprocating balance is achieved.
   - I can also prove that secondary reciprocating balance is perfect.